 This meeting discusses children where the assessment is indicating for a need to initiate the Public Law Outline (PLO) /commencement of proceedings.

-A Single Assessment, accompanied by a chronology and genogram, will have been completed prior to referral to the Case Management Meeting and the outcome of the assessment will inform the decision making processes.
+A Single Assessment, accompanied by a chronology and genogram and completed viability assessments will have been completed prior to referral to the Case Management Meeting and the outcome of the assessment will inform the decision making processes.
 There should be clear evidence of the wishes and feelings of the child and family, as well as the views of multi-agency colleagues, where appropriate.

 There is an expectation that any case progressed to the Gateway Panel will have been discussed at the relevant social care Localities Case Management meeting and that the decision to progress has been endorsed by the Deputy Head of Service.
 They will also be responsible with the team manager for the quality assurance of casework documents presented to the Gateway Panel.